 8. And basically anything else!

-Nutritional yeast really is a great ingredient to give any dish extra flavor and increase the protein content.
+Nutritional yeast is an excellent ingredient to give any dish extra flavor and increase the protein content.

-Add this versatile ingredient to these to make it even better:
+Add this versatile ingredient to these to make them even better:

 - Baked potato chips